 We stay at good hotels with all rooms en suite.

 All main meals are included.

-The nutrient rich Bay of Fundy attracts concentrations of seabirds and on our boat trips we will see the likes of grey, and red-necked phalaropes, tiny Wilson’s storm-petrels and pelagics.
-Along New Brunswick’s eastern shore we will come across yellow-rumped warbler, downy woodpecker and rare piping plovers.
+The nutrient rich Bay of Fundy attracts concentrations of seabirds and on our boat trips we will see the likes of grey and red-necked phalaropes, tiny Wilson’s storm-petrels and great and sooty shearwaters.
+In the region’s varied forests we may see a range of migrant and resident birds including pileated woodpecker, American redstart, red and white-winged crossbills and yellow-rumped warbler.

 - Blue-headed vireo